tsimakova/panel-validation/README.md

 ### 6. Script for visualization of the table for calculating the number of reads per sample

 This script creates the heatmap of proportions of amplicons (%) with the target coverage.
-To run, it needs several TSV files after coverage analysis.
+To run, it needs a TXT file containing the proportion of amplicons (%) with the target coverage.

 When running the script you will be requested to select the path to input TXT file, output file directory, and the width and height of a heatmap.
 When the script completed, we received a PNG file, containing the plot of LQR proportion in a target region.